smart-chain-fr/lib-tezos-dex-v3/README.md

 ## Documentation

-The original documentation of the segmented-cfmm has been copied in this library in `docs` directory.
+The original documentation of the segmented-cfmm has been partially copied in this library in `docs` directory.
+One can find error code explanations and specifications of the segmented-cfmm contract.

 ## How to use this library